 - Or the Hynes 40L Carry on Backpack, especially if you plan to take long bus rides, like from Havana to Trinidad.

+Visiting the tobacco growing region is a popular day trip or overnight stop: read about getting from Havana to Vinales.
 In addition to your suitcase or backpack, we would recommend a small, carry on anti theft backpack which you can carry around during the day and feel completely comfortable

 If you prefer to just bring a carry on suitcase instead of a large one, we have written a whole post dedicated to the best carry on suitcases.